KanalKanal API

 Safe retries

-Because writes are keyed on (store_id, external_id), retrying a failed or timed-out request is always safe — replaying the same payload converges to the same state and never creates a duplicate.
+Because writes are keyed on (store_id, external_id), retrying a failed or timed-out request is always safe — replaying the same payload converges to the same state and never creates a duplicate row.
 Retry network and 5xx errors freely with exponential backoff.

 On this page